Marie Elizabeth de LaFite: Literary work

 Marie Elizabeth organized her book, Questions to be Resolved, in a unique fashion.
 Instead of writing a novel, she describes scenes between two daughters and their mother in which the daughters display a deep commitment to their mother.
 In these short stories, the mother also plays the role of educator, a common theme throughout European women’s history, as she discusses the meaning of virtue, pleasure, history, and other philosophical questions.
-This makes her book relate towards her intended audience, mothers with daughters, and allows for a style that resembles a textbook rather than a narrative.
+This makes her book relate to her intended audience, mothers with daughters, and allows for a style that resembles a textbook rather than a narrative.
 Marie Elizabeth poses a series of questions following each dialogue or short play in order to reinforce what she is trying to teach readers in the chapters.
-The “Divisions” focus directly on the information from the dialogues and serve as a means to enlighten her readers and contain the answers to her questions.
+The 'Divisions' focus directly on the information from the dialogues, and are designed to illuminate readers with answers to their questions.

 Her book is designed to be a teaching tool for young girls, taking noble French ideas about morality and turning them into a reading comprehension workbook.
-Marie Elizabeth not only produced a book of dialogues for learning, it is also a reflection of the values and society in which she lived.
+Marie Elizabeth not only produced a book of dialogues for learning but is also a reflection of the values and society in which she lived.

 Marie Elizabeth created a story of a stranger who gave money to a wounded American soldier from the American Revolution to help him get back home.
 Although the soldier promised to pay him back, the man was less concerned with the money than with his ability to give charity and with his honesty.
 The unidentifiable man in the narrative claimed to have donated because he appeared honest and in need, and he had the means to help him.
 Early modern aristocrats had to be concerned with their public image and giving charity was a common form of publicity that affected their community.
 This story is written to highlight the importance of helping the less fortunate and to show that good things often happen to selfless people, as seen by the soldier keeping his promise to pay back the man what he borrowed from him.
 Then again the soldier's father invited the stranger to share in his family's wealth and possessions because of the kindness that had been shown to his son.
 In addition to writing about the relationship between those with money and the less fortunate, Marie Elizabeth expands on the mother-daughter dynamics of her day.